AndreasRoither/Wetr/README.md

 * English Daniel
 * Roither Andreas

-The documentation of this project can be found in the `docs/` directory.
+The documentation of this project can be found in the `docs/` directory (german only).

 # Showcase